 The S Corporation is usually established to minimize self-employment tax that would otherwise be due and owing on the net business profits received by the owners.
 There are other reasons too, such as value freeze transactions, the ability to trigger and time losses, etc., but self-employment tax savings is likely the most common reason for making S corporation elections.

 The self-employment tax savings comes from the ability to divide the net business profits into wages and distributions.
 The wages paid to the owner are subject to income and payroll taxes.
 The owner’s wages are deducted against the business income and thereby reduce the amount of the remaining business profits that are reported on the owner’s individual tax return.
 Thus, the owner reports the wages and the remaining business profits on his or her individual income tax return.
-The business profits are subject to income taxes (even if they are not distributed to the owners), but they escape payroll and self-employment taxes.
+The business profits are subject to income taxes (even if they are not distributed to the owners and even if the distribution is just the use of the business property for personal use), but they escape payroll and self-employment taxes.

 As the owner of the business, the owner is able to set the amount of wages they are paid.
 The IRS will usually accept this amount as long as it is reasonable.
 There are a number of disputes involving S corporation owners who failed to pay themselves a reasonable salary to avoid self-employment or payroll taxes.